wirtaw/fastify-api-typescript-boilerplate/Readme.md

-# Fastify API + TypeScript Boilerplate
+# Fastify API with TypeScript

-This configuration let create Fastify API with TypeScript.
+This project provides a basic Fastify API built with TypeScript.
+It includes:

+* Type-safe routing and validation
+* Efficient JSON serialization
+* Example endpoints (GET, POST) for demonstration

 ## Table of Contents